introproventures/graphql-jpa-query/README.md

 The JPA DataFetcher implementation will attempt to build dynamic fetch graph in order to optimize query performance and avoid N+1 lazy loading.
 However, if there are composite foreign keys being used on `@ManyToOne` association declared in GraphQL query, Hibernate persistence provider will issue a separate SQL query to resolve the parent entity.

-To disable default `@ManyToOne` associations default behavior of eager fetch, make explicit use of FetchType.LAZY for all to-many associations in your entity model.
-It will delay the initialization of the relationship unless it is specified in the GraphQL query entity graph to improve performance when fetching many entities with to-one associations.
+To disable default `@ManyToOne` associations behavior with eager fetch, make explicit use of FetchType.LAZY for all associations in your entity model.
+It will delay the initialization of the relationship unless it is specified in the GraphQL query entity graph to improve performance when fetching many entities with their associations.

 GraphiQL Browser
 --------